algolia/autocomplete/packages/website/docs/using-query-suggestions-plugin.md

 ## Adding Query Suggestions

-The  Autocomplete library provides the [`createQuerySuggestionsPlugin`](createQuerySuggestionsPlugin) function for creating a `querySuggestions` plugin out-of-the-box.
+The [`autocomplete-plugin-query-suggestions`](createQuerySuggestionsPlugin) package provides the [`createQuerySuggestionsPlugin`](createQuerySuggestionsPlugin) function for creating a Query Suggestions plugin out-of-the-box.

 It requires an [Algolia search client](https://www.algolia.com/doc/api-client/getting-started/install/javascript/) initialized with an [Algolia application ID and API key](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/how-to/importing-with-the-api/#application-id) and an `indexName`.
 The `indexName` is the name of your [Query Suggestions](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/) index. **You must have a populated [Query Suggestions](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/#implementing-query-suggestions) index to use this plugin.**